• Skip to primary navigation

 Timeline to 2027

 Despite these setbacks, the SDA maintains its goal of achieving initial warfighting capability by early calendar year 2027.
-The next launch, originally slated for late 2025, is now tentatively targeted for late March or April 2026, pending the resolution of software readiness issues and the SpaceX anomaly investigation.
+The next launch, originally slated for late 2025, is now tentatively targeted for late March or April 2026, pending the resolution of vendor software readiness issues and continued coordination across SDA’s launch and payload processing pipeline.

 Filed Under: Military & Defense